v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex3_Add_a_Domain.md

 	e.
 Right-click in the **Fully qualified domain name (FQDN) for target host** field and select **Paste** from the menu that appears.
 This will paste in the expected **Points to address or value** that you earlier copied to the clipboard.

 	f.
-Select **OK**.
+In the **New Resource Record** window, select **OK**.
 Note how this Alias (CNAME) record appears in the details pane on the right for the xxxUPNxxx.xxxCustomDomainxxx.xxx domain that you previously created.
 Leave your DNS Manager window open as you will return to it in a later step in this task.

 	g.
 Switch back to the **Add DNS records** page in the Microsoft 365 admin center.
 On the taskbar at the bottom of the page, select the **Microsoft Edge** icon and select the **Microsoft 365 admin center** tab.
 At this point, you can either select **Continue** at the bottom of the **Add DNS records** page to verify the CNAME record, or you can wait until you have added all three records and then select **Continue** to verify all three records at once. <br/>